-The Authority proposes that the cost of the Fitzsimmons Street Reservoir refurbishment be included in the asset base.
+In the Draft Report, the Authority proposed that the cost of the Fitzsimmons Street Reservoir refurbishment be included in the asset base.

 Contingent supply strategy - \$33,328,000

 GAWB submitted that \$33.3 million of capital expenditure was incurred on the contingent supply strategy.
 This expenditure, which included preparatory works for Gladstone-Fitzroy Pipeline, Lower Fitzroy project and desalination, is summarised in Table 6.2.